forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Truce

-A stop of all military actions are important to prevent further escalation and losses and to bolster diplomacy.
+A stop of all military actions are help to reduce the ongoing tragedies including losses, find paths to reduce the risks of escalation & peace and to bolster diplomacy.

 #### Reasons for a Ceasefire
 > With the daily tragedies occurring and military analyses and decision required during a war, it can be hard to focus on essential topics such as: